 In terms of versatility, the serrated knife is better as it can be used on bread, fruits, roasts, and other food.
 Non-serrated or straight knives are more famous for their preference for tender or softer types of meat and food.

-Thus, if you love your steak soft and juicy, you are better off with a non-serrated steak knife, otherwise known as a straight blade knife.
-On the other hand, if you love well-done steaks with a well-spiced and crusty exterior, then a serrated knife will come in handy to deliver a clean cut.
-You could buy each set of knives to have a better advantage while cutting any steak.
+If you love your steak soft and juicy, you are better off with a straight blade knife.
+But if you love your steaks well-done with a spiced and crusty exterior, then a serrated knife is best for a clean cut.